Make your university room Instagram-worthy and a more comfortable home without blowing your student budget.

 4. Poke holes in lamp shades

 Everything can be personalised – even plain lampshades!
 If you poke holes in them, you can project any pattern you want around your room.
-Word of warning – only do this to lamps you own though or you could face losing your deposit.
+A word of warning – only do this to lamps you own, or you could face losing your deposit.

 5. Create your own deadline board

 It’s no secret students have a lot to remember, what with all the essay deadlines, exam dates and lunches with friends.
 You could cover every inch of your room with post-it notes, but a much better (and tidier) solution is creating your own deadline board.
-Our favourite is this one, because it’s a really simple design using a cork board and some string.
-Alternatively you can even use an old tray.
+You can easily buy one or even make one yourself.